Genome BC announces $1M in funding to support the advancement of medical research and patient care for British Columbians

 NEWS RELEASE

-Vancouver, BC — Genome British Columbia (Genome BC) has announced $1M in funding to support four unique projects aimed at enabling discoveries to address unmet clinical healthcare needs through its Data Access, Integration and Analysis program.
+Vancouver, BC — Genome British Columbia (Genome BC) has announced $1M in funding to support four unique projects aimed at enabling discoveries to address unmet clinical health care needs through its Data Access, Integration and Analysis program.

 This funding will benefit the BC health system by allowing researchers to analyze genomic data in conjunction with clinical health and imaging data.
 Combining these data sources has the potential to unlock new discoveries and improve patient care.